ulrich-barnstedt/fractal-noise-animation-generator/readme.md

 ### Usage

-This project is managed using [uv](https://docs.astral.sh/uv/), consider using it to install dependencies.
+This project is managed using [uv](https://docs.astral.sh/uv/), consider using it to install the project's dependencies.

 Run the main module:
 ```shell
 python3 -m noiseAnimationGenerator
 ```

-The pipeline can be configured by editing the `__main__.py` located in `noiseAnimationGenerator/`.
+The pipeline can be configured by editing `__main__.py` located in `noiseAnimationGenerator/`.

 ### Notes

-The 3D fractal noise generator itself isn't particularly memory efficient, and generating amounts of frames will result in _very high_ memory consumption.
+The 3D fractal noise generator itself isn't particularly memory efficient, and generating large amounts of frames will result in _very high_ memory consumption.
-Using the 2D generator (`NoiseSource` instead of `NoiseSource3D` in code) mostly eliminates this problem.
+Using the 2D generator (`NoiseSource` instead of `NoiseSource3D`) mostly eliminates this problem.

 It is recommended to post-process videos you plan on using afterward, as per default a border is emitted around each frame, as well as a very high bitrate (resulting in sometimes undesirably large files).